Emmanuel289/cloud-developer/README.md

 # Image filter endpoint
-This branch has an endpoint for filtering an image
+This branch contains updated code for the image-filtering service